manymoments/manymoments.github.io/_posts/2020-12-04-raft-liveness-full-omission.md

 ## Bonus: Patching

-This particular issue can be patched, for example, by either:
+Naturally, the question arises of whether we can patch Raft such that it able to guarantee liveness in the presence of omission faults, provided that at least a majority of servers are up and the links between them are perfect.
+In our example, a leader (server 3) with a majority quorum (itself and server 2) is forced to step down by another server (server 1).
+This is not desirable behaviour but this issue can be fixed, for example, by either:
 1. requiring servers to ignore RequestVote RPCs if they have received an AppendEntries RPC from the leader within the election timeout.
-This was suggested later in the [Raft paper](https://raft.github.io/raft.pdf) as mitigation for liveness issues during reconfiguration, or
+This was suggested in section 6 in the [Raft paper](https://raft.github.io/raft.pdf) as mitigation for liveness issues during reconfiguration, or
 2. by using PreVote, which requires potential candidates to run a trial election before incrementing their term and executing a normal election.
 A server only votes for a potential candidate during the trial election if it would vote for it during a normal election and importantly, if has not received an AppendEntries RPC from the leader with in the election timeout.
 This is described in section 9.6 of [Diego Ongaro’s thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf).

+We will now look more closely at the later patch and show that it does in fact fix our issue.

+*Claim:* Raft with PreVote guarantees that a leader with the support of a majority quorum of followers, all up and connected by perfect links, will not be forced to step down.

+*Proof:*

+A leader will only step down if it receives an RPC (except PreVote) with a greater term, therefore if no server has a greater term than the leader then the leader cannot be forced to step down.
+We will assume that initially all servers have a term equal to or less than the leader and show that no server can increase its term to more than the leader's term.

+The first server to increase its term to more than the leader's must have first completed the PreVote phase with a majority of servers.
+Since the leader has perfect links to a majority quorum of followers, none of the majority will pre vote and thus the cannot receive sufficient pre votes to update its term.

 However, such a protocol changes simply create new liveness issues in different scenarios.